XelophCode/simple-blender-pipeline/README.md

 https://github.com/user-attachments/assets/addc99b2-53ac-42d7-83ec-799e624c69e1

 One important thing to note about the hot reloading link is that the scene must be open for the hot reload to work automatically.
 If the currently open tab does not contain the blend scene you're updating, the update will fail.
 The output window will notify you of any blend files that were not updated, as well as BlendFileUnpacker nodes will change their icon to reflect that they are out of date.
 Simply pressing the 'Reload' button on the BlendFileUnpacker will resync with your blend file.
+If you're worried that there may be un-updated BlendFileUnpackers in your project, you can click the 'Scan' button on any BlendFileUnpacker and you will get a list of un-updated nodes in the output window.
 This is an unfortunate limitation of the engine but I've done my best to mitigate any annoyances.

 https://github.com/user-attachments/assets/9699bd29-fd17-46ab-b36f-df7539de5eea